How to File an Indiana LLC or Corporation Amendment

 Indiana Articles of Amendment vs. Articles of Correction

-There’s one other form that’s similar to Indiana Articles of Amendment: the Articles of Correction.
+There’s one other form that’s similar to the Indiana Articles of Amendment: the Articles of Correction.
 You can use Articles of Correction to correct any kind of erroneous document or information, including the Articles of Organization or Articles of Incorporation.
 Also, all kinds of business entities — including LLCs, corporations, nonprofit corporations, and partnerships — can use Articles of Correction.

 Let us handle the paperwork so you can grow your Indiana business